exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 - '\v' => <vertical tab> character

 White spaces in the middle of the option value and between the option value and the terminating ";" shall be interpreted as part of the value.
+The rationale is that the new version of the parser should be as much as possible backwards compatible to V1, because it will simplify migration of existing UDF's.

 Needs: dsn